A Sayle-abration of one of the funniest

 The first King of "Alternative" Comedy

-But the king of them all in the early days was Alexei Sayle - with his two wacky characters - "the angry cockney mod poet" and "the socialist comedian".
-So skillfully did Alexei portray these caricatures of trendy British society in the 1980s that many people in his audience thought that Alexei actually WAS a cockney poet or a socialist!
+But the king of them all in the very early days was Alexei Sayle - with his two wacky characters - "the angry cockney mod poet" and "the socialist comedian".
+So skillfully did Alexei portray these caricatures of trendy British society in the early 1980s that many people in his audience thought that Alexei actually WAS a cockney poet or a socialist!
 Not understanding that these were just brilliantly created looney characters like Harry Enfield's "Stavros" and "Loadsamoney".

 Between 1980-1985, before the emergence of newer, more telegenic stars such as Ben Elton, Harry Enfield, Paul Whitehouse, Paul Merton, Vic Reeves and Bob Mortimore - Alexei Sayle was the enfant terrible of "alternative" comedy.
 He made his first national TV breakthrough in 1982 - appearing with one of his showbiz heroes Chris Tarrant on the ground-breaking late-night TV series "OTT".
 You have to see the clip to understand just how revolutionary his appearance on British TV was at that time!